 Things to Do

-The Horton Grand is ideally located in the historic Gaslamp Quarter, walking distance from 100’s of bars, restaurants, and shops.
+The Horton Grand is located in the historic Gaslamp Quarter, walking distance from 100’s bars, restaurants, and shops.

 Local attractions include Seaworld, San Diego Zoo, and San Diego Safari Park.
 There are also world-famous beaches just a short distance from the hotel, and Disneyland is within close proximity also.